 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

 Technology is a gift, but it can also overwhelm us with its never-ending demands.
+Do you need to declutter your digital life?
 Last fall, I made some decisions that made using technology more pleasant.
 The changes fell under three main categories: my email inbox, my social media, and my news.

 I’m a Gmail user.
 I switched from the priority inbox to the classic inbox, which might sound counterintuitive.
 However, my promotions tab had morphed into a place where emails went to die.
 I never went through that mess.
 It’s more efficient to keep junk out of your house in the first place, rather than having to declutter it later.
 The same applies to our email “house.”